showclix/ShowClixClientPHP/README.markdown

 > ## A Brief, High-Level REST Introduction ##
 > A RESTful Web Service can be thought of as just Nouns and Verbs, or in more RESTful terms, Resources and Operations.
 A RESTful Service has a group of things (aka Nouns, aka Resources) that we can do stuff to (aka we can apply Operations to these things/Resources).
 Pretty simple idea.
 These Resources and Operations have a few general principles:
 >
-> ## Resources: ##
+> ## Resources ##
 > ### Universal Resource Identifiers (URIs) ###
 > Resources must be universally identifiable through what is typically called a URI.
 If the Resources/Nouns we were talking about were people, we could consider Social Security Number as the URI for our Resources (assuming the people were US Citizens and SSNs were actually unique).
 Given a URI, I should be able to determine exactly what Resource is being referred to.
 When talking about RESTful Web Services, URIs are almost always in the form of the familiar URL.
 The ShowClix API follows this convention.
-An example URI in the ShowClix API, https://www.showclix.com/rest.api/Event/1234, would identify a single event in the ShowClix system.
+An example URI in the ShowClix API, https://api.showclix.com/Event/1234, would identify a single event in the ShowClix system.
 >
 > ### Representations ###
 > Resources in RESTful Web Services are exchanged as representations.
 When requesting a Resource in a RESTful Service, the client does not get a physical copy of that Resource (e.g. when requesting a venue, obviously ShowClix doesn't physically send you that venue).
 Instead, the client would receive a representation describing that Resource.
 In RESTful Web Services, this representation is text describing the resource, structured in the form of XML, JSON, YAML, RSS, Atom, etc..
 The ShowClix API uses JSON formatted data for its representations.